Katello/katello-installer/modules/postgresql/README.md

 Installs the postgresql contrib package.

 ####`package_name`
-The name of the postgresql client package.
+The name of the postgresql contrib package.

 ####`package_ensure`
 The ensure parameter passed on to postgresql contrib package resource.